Coushatta

 The Coushatta (Koasati, Kowassaati or Kowassa:ti) are a Muskogean-speaking Native American people now living primarily in the U.S. states of Louisiana, Oklahoma, and Texas.

-When first encountered by Europeans, they lived in the territory of present-day Tennessee, Georgia and Alabama.
-They were historically closely allied and intermarried with the Alabama people, also members of the Creek Confederacy.
-Their languages are closely related and mutually intelligible.
+When the Coushatta first encountered Europeans, their Coushatta homelands where in present-day Tennessee, Georgia, and Alabama.
+They have long been closely allied and intermarried with the Alabama people, also members of the Creek Confederacy.
+The Koasati language is related to the Alabama language and mutually intelligible with the Mikasuki language.

-Under pressure from Anglo-American colonial settlement after 1763 and the French defeat in the Seven Years' War, they began to move west into Mississippi, Louisiana and Texas, which were then under Spanish rule.
-They became settled in these areas by the early 19th century.
-Some of the Coushatta and Alabama people were removed west to Indian Territory (now Oklahoma) in the 1830s under Indian Removal, together with other Muscogee (Creek) peoples.
+Under pressure from European colonization after 1763 and the French defeat in the Seven Years' War, the Coushatta began to move west into Mississippi, Louisiana, and Texas, which were then under Spanish rule.
+They settled in these areas by the early 19th century.
+Some of the Coushatta and Alabama were removed west to Indian Territory (now Oklahoma) in the 1830s under Indian Removal, together with other Muscogee peoples.

 Today, Coushatta people are enrolled in three federally recognized tribes: